Submit plan for 'permanent solution' in Hills, Mamata tells leaders in north Bengal | Politics

 - India

+Banerjee floated the proposal days after the Centre initiated a tripartite talk with the state government and representatives of various political parties in the region, including those of the BJP, to resolve issues related to the Gorkhas.

-Banerjee also ruled out separation of Darjeeling from Bengal, while promising that she would do whatever it takes to usher in development in the Hills.
+She also ruled out separation of Darjeeling from Bengal, while promising that her government would do whatever it takes to usher in development in the Hills.

 ''You (leaders in north Bengal) have seen so much of politics over the years.
 Now, let's come and play the game of development politics.
 You give me an opportunity; I assure you that I will get a permanent solution for Darjeeling.
 I do not say anything for the sake of it.

-''We have kept all the promises that we made,'' Banerjee said here during an administrative meeting of Darjeeling and Kalimpong districts.
+''We have kept all the promises that we made,'' Banerjee said here during an administrative meeting of Darjeeling and Kalimpong districts, where former Gorkha Janmukti Morcha (GJM) leader Anit Thapa, and two other prominent Hill leaders -- Roshan Giri and Amar Singh Rai -- were also present.

 Without naming any party, the TMC supremo alleged that some politicians, who visit the Hills before the elections with promises of statehood, intend to create division among people.

-''By keeping Darjeeling in Bengal, I am ready to help you all in every possible way so that your children get good jobs.
+''By keeping Darjeeling in Bengal, I am ready to help you all in every possible way so that your children get good jobs and get to establish themselves.
 There is much scope in this region.
 But after every 10 years, one movement washes away every development effort and people (tourists) stop coming here,'' she said, in an apparent reference to the Gorkhaland agitations that had brought life to a standstill in the past.

+Such incidents do not happen in other tourist destinations like Himachal Pradesh, the CM pointed out, adding that a government alone cannot bring about development in a place.

 She further said that pending elections could not be held in the region over the past two years owing to the COVID-19 situation, and her government would do its best to address the needs of locals.